blinkdog/sansa/README.md

 # sansa
-Object graph serialization library in CoffeeScript for Node.js
+Object graph serialization library for Node.js, written in CoffeeScript.

 ## Motivation
 When using JSON to serialize complex object graphs, it is easy to create a